 Mason is a somewhat small city located in the state of Michigan.
 With a population of 8,458 people and four constituent neighborhoods, Mason is the 143rd largest community in Michigan.

-Mason is a decidedly white-collar city, with fully 86.01% of the workforce employed in white-collar jobs, well above the national average.
+Mason is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mason is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Mason who work in office and administrative support (16.06%), teaching (8.64%), and management occupations (8.64%).
+There are especially a lot of people living in Mason who work in office and administrative support (14.01%), management occupations (10.25%), and sales jobs (8.34%).

 Also of interest is that Mason has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Mason is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.